BIO

 number of distinctive free form, non representational curvilinear organic shapes, at times bordering on

-clear or finished with paint or stain.
+are either left clear or finished with paint or stain.
 The final finish on each is either polished or matte.

 Kuhn’s drive to paint and make sculpture is emphasized in his original statement: “My intent is to create art